Beyond Multi-Token Prediction: Pretraining LLMs with Future Summaries: Experiments

+Finally, as a sanity check, in Appendix~\ref{app:pretrain-language-modeling} we evaluate these models on standard language modeling task.
+We find that future-prediction objectives remain competitive with NTP for language modeling, indicating that the reasoning gains over NTP do not come at the cost of degraded language modeling performance.

-Table~\ref{tab:fsp-analysis-8b} presents our analysis of different future-summary strategies as auxiliary head targets at 8B scale.
+\paragraph{\textbf{Analyzing MTP with different future summaries.}} Table~\ref{tab:fsp-analysis-8b} presents our analysis of different future-summary strategies as auxiliary head targets at 8B scale.
 We focus on the standard MTP architecture, without comparing to DS-MTP as it modifies the input to auxiliary head, to isolate the effect of different future targets on the auxiliary head.

 Our results show that random-token handcrafted future summaries (MTP-Skip) perform worse than standard MTP with immediate future token prediction, and performance further degrades as the future window ($\tau$) increases.
 In contrast, the proposed multi-hot or bag-of-words handcrafted future summaries yield meaningful improvements over MTP, especially on math reasoning tasks, with both shorter $(\tau=12)$ and longer $(\tau=100)$ future windows.
-For example, FSP-BCE with $\tau=12$ achieves $33.1\%$ on MATH (+2.2 points) and $69.9\%$ on GSM8K (+2.1 points), while even longer windows ($\tau=100$) further amplifies the performance on GSM8K ($71.4\%$, +3.6 points).
+For example, FSP-BoW with $\tau=12$ achieves $33.1\%$ on MATH (+2.2 points) and $69.9\%$ on GSM8K (+2.1 points), while even longer windows ($\tau=100$) further amplifies the performance on GSM8K ($71.4\%$, +3.6 points).

 Finally, our learned future summaries (FSP-RevLM) outperform MTP across all evaluation tasks, with especially pronounced gains on math reasoning: $35.1\%$ on MATH (+4.2 points) and $70.5\%$ on GSM8K (+3.5 points).
 Further analysis (Figure~\ref{fig:mtp-future-summary-analysis-diversity-plot}) for these math reasoning tasks shows that learned summaries promote greater output diversity across different pass@k settings, compared to vanilla MTP with immediate future token prediction.
+A promising implication of this increased diversity is that post-training on the FSP base model may yield stronger results, as recent work demonstrates that the base model's solution coverage forms an upper bound on what RL fine-tuning can achieve~\citep{shao2024deepseekmath, yue2025does}.

-In~\Cref{app:pretraining} (Table~\ref{tab:fsp-analysis-3b}), we replicate these findings at 3B scale, where both handcrafted and learned future summaries improve over vanilla MTP, again most prominently on math reasoning tasks.
-Additional ablations explore the effects of omitting reweighting in FSP-BCE and predicting learned summaries from deeper layers of the reverseLM (FSP-RevLM).
+In~\Cref{app:pretrain-extra-analysis}, we replicate these findings at 3B scale, where both handcrafted and learned future summaries improve over vanilla MTP, again most prominently on math reasoning tasks.
+Additional ablations explore the effects of omitting reweighting in FSP-BoW and using learned summaries from deeper layers of the ReverseLM teacher model in FSP-RevLM.